sogaiu/ts-clojure/README.md

 ### A Fork in the Road...Sort Of

-Although it is possible to use ts-clojure in a variety of ways:
+It is possible to use ts-clojure in a variety of ways:

 1. ts-clojure is a subdirectory of tree-sitter-clojure
 2. tree-sitter-clojure is a subdirectory of ts-clojure